Culture Transformation: 4 ways to empower employees to deliver delight

 Your people are busy.
 Doing things the way they always have, to crank out deliverables and meet deadlines.
 If you expect to move the needle to improve your customer experience, you need to empower your employees to deliver delight — and that means applying a customer-centric focus to everything they do.

 Here are four powerful strategies to get everyone on board to create customer experiences that help you win business, lower support costs, and earn loyalty.

-Make it easy to understand the CX vision
+1. Make it easy to understand the CX vision

 You may think your customer experience vision or value proposition (whether it’s company-wide or within a line of business) seems self-explanatory.
 It may be something like, “Putting customers first.”
 But employees often hear it like a tagline, not something that may require them to change how they approach their work.

-Make it clear how to think like a customer
+2. Make it clear how to think like a customer

 People may have a hard time shifting away from a product, function, or policy focused way of communicating.
 But if your efforts are not resonating with customer needs and concerns, it could cost you time, money, and business.

-Make it ownable and relevant to their job
+3. Make it ownable and relevant to their job

 Just like customers, your employees will question, “What’s in it for me?”
 Buy-in and real culture transformation starts when your people see how they benefit when they contribute to delivering exceptional customer experiences.

 Yet another business helped build buy-in by showing employees how customer-centric changes could positively impact their performance reviews.
 We created handy reference guides that mapped pillars of their value proposition to their Key Driver Metrics (KDMs).

-Make it believable
+4. Make it believable

 If people see their managers embracing new approaches and behaviors that influence wonderful customer experiences, they will embrace that too.
 Recruit champions who will evangelize how to delight customers.
 Help them keep messaging clear and consistent using effective tools such as a roadshow deck, talking points, and elevator pitch that build alignment across leadership and employees.